Scan time: 2-3 minutes / Read time: 3-5 minutes

 ⛳️ Problem:

-He sits down with a notebook.
-He writes out every project.
-He feels organized.
+He sits with a notebook.

-By Wednesday the plan is dead.
-He's working from his inbox.
+He's just working from his inbox.

 His question: how to keep every project on track without re-planning every Sunday.